 The mission of the Office of Unified Communications (OUC) is to provide accurate, professional and expedited service to the citizens and visitors of the District of Columbia.
-This service is performed by a team that handles emergency and n nat are received when individuals dial 911 and This section describes the OUC also provides centralized, District-wide agency's mission and gement purpose. of public safety voice radio technol safety communication systems and resources to District government agencies and several local, state, and federal partners.
+This service is performed by a team that handles emergency and no are received when individuals dial 911 and OUC This section describes the agency's mission and also provides centralized, District-wide ment purpose. of public safety voice radio technol afety communication systems and resources to District government agencies and several local, state, and federal partners.